Wild Horses are magnificent animals, but remember to never approach them

 Drink Your Water

-Carry and drink plenty of water.
-Wear a
+Carry and drink plenty of water to prevent dehydration.

 Stay away from cliff edges.
 Loose and crumbly